testcontainers/testcontainers-dotnet/README.md

 .NET Testcontainers supports Windows, Linux, and macOS as host systems.
 Linux Docker containers are supported on all three operating systems.

 Native Windows Docker containers are only supported on Windows.
 Windows requires the host operating system version to match the container operating system version.
-You'll find further information about Windows container version compatibility [here][windows-container-version-compatibility].
+You'll find further information about Windows container version compatibility [here](https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility).

 Keep in mind to enable the correct Docker engine on Windows host systems to match the container operating system.
 With Docker CE you can switch the engine with: `$env:ProgramFiles\Docker\Docker\DockerCli.exe -SwitchDaemon` or `-SwitchLinuxEngine`, `-SwitchWindowsEngine`.